brucezztong/ZZTong.7D2D.Mods/ZZTong-Prefabs/README.txt

-ZZTONG-PREFABS READ-ME for A20.6-ZZ013
+ZZTONG-PREFABS READ-ME for A20.7-ZZ014

 GOAL:

-This modlet provides semi-plain "meat and potatoes" POIs, Parts, Tiles, Decorations and Stamps of an acceptable quality and in enough quantity to fill gaps in world generation and make a meaningful dent in player demands for variety.
+This modlet provides semi-plain "meat and potatoes" POIs, Tiles, Parts, Blocks, Decorations and Stamps of an acceptable quality and in enough quantity to fill gaps in world generation and make a meaningful dent in player demands for variety.